chrismarkoulis/NestJS-Auth-CRUD-API/README.md

 $ npm run start:prod
 ```

-Your server will now be running on localhost:5000.
 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).